-Despite her apparent death at the end of season one we’d be surprised if season two doesn’t see the return of “Wolf-Witch” Nimue, her magical powers in some way saving her from a watery grave.
+Despite her apparent death at the end of season one we’d be surprised if season two hadn’t planned to bring back “Wolf-Witch” Nimue, her magical powers in some way saving her from a watery grave.

-Most of the major cast members are also expected to return including Gustav Skarsgård, Devon Terrell, Emily Coates, Matt Stokoe, Shalom Brune-Franklin and many others.
+Most of the major cast members were also expected to return including Gustav Skarsgård, Devon Terrell, Emily Coates, Matt Stokoe, Shalom Brune-Franklin and many others.

-However, it may be that we’ve seen the last of Peter Mullan’s Father Carden after season one, with the character killed in the season finale.
+However, it may be that we’d seen the last of Peter Mullan’s Father Carden after season one, with the character killed in the season finale.